larrabee/s3sync/README.md

   --fs-dir-perm FS-DIR-PERM
-                         Dir permissions [default: 0755] --fs-disable-xattr     Disable FS xattr for storing metadata --filter-ext FILTER-EXT
+                         Dir permissions [default: 0755] --fs-disable-xattr     Disable FS xattr for storing metadata --fs-atomic-write      Enable FS atomic writes.
+New files will be written to temp file and renamed --filter-ext FILTER-EXT
                          Sync only files with given extensions --filter-not-ext FILTER-NOT-EXT